 Exiting the cemetery continue north along the 105 before turning onto Chemin Scott which also has bike lanes heading into Old Chelsea.

 Chemin Scott intersects Chemin Old Chelsea which you can hop back onto and retrace your route back to Ottawa.
+The approximate total distance is 44km.

 Et voila!